-Music 310 is a composition course for independent, self-directed composers, working in any style whatsoever.
-The major requirement is to compose a substantial piece and to present it at our class concert at the end of the semester.
+A composition course for independent, self-directed composers working in any style.
+The primary requirement is to compose a substantial piece and present it at our class concert at the end of the semester.

 MUS224: Ballads, Blues, and Banjos: Folk Music in America

 What is "folk" music, and who makes it?
 How do notions of authenticity, class, and capital affect the construction of "folk" identity?
 How has recording technology impacted oral traditions?

 To lay the foundations for a thorough understanding of the principles of linear structure and voice-leading through the study of species counterpoint.
 Twice weekly exercises will lead to a complete 4-5 voice Mass Movement as a final project.